BrendanL79/avdecrypt-footer/README.md

 make sure that it does not use file-based encryption (FBE), but full-disk encryption (FDE).

-To verify enabled FDE, run the following command:
+To verify enabled FDE, run the following command on your host:

 ```
 adb shell getprop ro.crypto.type \